Allotment Wives: Plot

 But problem arises as Spike Malone, one of Moranto's former goons, and his girlfriend Gladys Smith try to get into the racketeering business.
 They follow Sheila to her home and see her daughter Connie.
 It turns out Gladys recognizes Sheila, because she used to go to reform school with her.
 Pete sees signs of the racketeering business when he visits the canteen, and the next time he meets Sheila, he warns her about the illegal business going on at her place of business.
 Gladys starts working Sheila by sending her blackmail letters.
 Sheila puts Whitey on catching the blackmailer and handing her over to the police.
 She succeeds, and Gladys ends up in jail, where she meets Helen and finds out that Sheila is, in fact, running the whole allotment racketeering business.
 After telling Gladys, Helen commits suicide in jail.

 Gladys is soon released from jail, and decides to get her revenge in Sheila through her daughter.
 Gladys and Spike arrange a string of wild parties, and get Connie to attend them.
 Then, they sneak into Sheila's home and threaten her with a gun, asking for a large sum of money in exchange for Connie.
 Sheila manages to alert Whitey about her situation, and he and his men arrive to the rescue.
 A gunfight ensues, and Spike is shot and runs off, injured.
 Sheila manages to kill Gladys.
-After all the wild partying, Connie is taken into custody by Pete, and since he isn't aware that Sheila is the girl's mother, he asks her to help him with Connie, as a role model the girl can look up to.
+After all the wild partying, Connie is taken into custody by Pete, and since he is not aware that Sheila is the girl's mother, he asks her to help him with Connie, as a role model the girl can look up to.
 Sheila again uses Whitey, and sends him off to break Connie out from captivity.
 He manages to do that, but is shot and wounded in doing so.

 In the meantime, Pete has tracked Spike, and finds out that he is involved with Sheila somehow.
 Sheila and Connie pack to go to Mexico together, but Sheila goes to take care of Pete before they leave.
 Connie is sent ahead for Mexico with her other reliable associate Deacon, but they are stopped.
 Sheila attempts to kill Pete, but she is herself killed by one of his men.
-Pete decides to let Connie run, and turns in his report to the O.B.D, suggesting they forget about the girl's background.
+Pete decides to let Connie run, and turns in his report to the O.B.D, suggesting they forget about her background.